PleaseExposeMe/exposedrealfun-Android/README.md

 </table>

 # What is exposedrealfun.com?
-exposedrealfun.com is an adult picture posting site.\
+exposedrealfun.com was an adult picture posting site.\
-This site is meant for the male exposure community.
+This site was meant for the male exposure community.

 # Contact
 If you find a bug or have a feature request, just send an e-mail to me 😀